JBEI/edd/docs/Developer_Setup.md

 #### Launch EDD

-This will typically be `docker-compose up -d`, or `docker stack deploy`.
+This will typically be `docker compose up -d`, or `docker stack deploy`.
 The compose file used to launch should have an override to load code in from the host to a volume mounted at `/code`.
 This should already be in place when using the `--deploy=dev` flag to `bin/init-config`.